 ECTS the European Credit Transfer System (developed by the European Commission).
-This system is based on ECTS credits, which express the volume of learning based on the defined learning outcomes and their associated workload.
-It is designed to facilitate credit accumulation and transfer, mobility and the international recognition of periods of study successfully completed abroad.
+This system is based on ECTS credits, facilitate credit accumulation and transfer, mobility and the international recognition of periods of study successfully completed abroad.

 ENIC European National Information Centre on Academic Recognition and Mobility (Council of Europe/UNESCO).